 Step 6 – In front of Principal, click on the link Select a Principal.

-Step 7 – On Select User or Group wizard, below Enter the object name to select, write the name for which you like to render permission. the Write username.
+Step 7 – On Select User or Group wizard, below Enter the object name to select, write the name for which you like to render permission.
+Write username.

 Step 8 – Click Check Names button which will convert the text into a link and finally click OK button.